BramVan-Oosterhout/katacoda-scenarios/foswiki0/dockerFoswiki/step1.md

  In this Scenario we will create a docker image for use in other Scenarios.
 The Scenario will show you the steps, but it is not a Docker tutorial.
 You can find these at: [Katacoda](https://www.katacoda.com/courses/docker).
 The Docker site has plenty of [documentation](https://docs.docker.com/).

- You can view the build instructions in the Dockerfile in the root directory.
+ You can view the build instructions in the _Dockerfile_ called `Dockerfile.foswiki.base` in the root directory.
 Open in in the editor by clicking the file.

  We start the image from the [official image on Docker hub](https://docs.docker.com/docker-hub/official_images/):
 ```